 - Quite limited opportunities to work offline — might be difficult to work only when you have access to the Internet;

-- It could be time-consuming to make your dashboard look clear and appealing.
+- It could be time-consuming to make your dashboard and notes look clear and appealing.

 As you see, Notion is quite cool but lacks convenience in usage compared to Nimbus Note.
 This is one of its main disadvantages.
 Plus, it may take a while to learn how all of its features work, so you’ll need to Google a lot.